-I started writing it in 2004 – it astonishes me that it was so long ago – and I vividly remember the day the idea first occurred to me.
+I started writing it in 2004 – I’m astonished that it was so long ago – and I vividly remember the day the idea first occurred to me.
 While I was reading Ian Rankin’s Black and Blue on a sun-lounger in my back garden, I realised that a man I deeply disliked bore a close resemblance to an artist’s impression of Glasgow’s still-at-large serial killer, Bible John.

-The man I knew is just about the right age, and the likeness is uncanny.
-He was also quite psychopathic in all the right ways for someone you suspect to be a strangler of women, although he had no biblical leanings whatsoever.
-I was strongly minded to tip off the cops, anyway.
+This guy was just about the right age, and the likeness is uncanny.
+He was also quite manipulative and psychopathic, a truly nasty piece of work and a perfect fit for someone you suspect to be a serial killer, although he had no biblical leanings whatsoever.
+I almost convinced myself.
+I was strongly minded to tip off the cops.
 Some dark nights, I still am.

-If any agents feel like beating down my door for the rest of it, don’t be shy… Remember, no project is finished or unfinished… Not dead, but undead.
+If any agents feel like beating down my door for the rest of it, don’t be shy… Remember, no writing project is ever truly finished or left unfinished… Mortis Lock is not dead, just undead.

 Seven men, one coffin, six shoulders braced against the wood.
 Only one of the men was not a beanpole basketball-playing cloud-bothering bastard, and that man was me.
 Thanks to my stature the coffin was hanging like the shelf in the basement your father doesn’t like to talk about.
 It was ludicrous, but no-one said anything.
 It was my best friend’s funeral, after all.